Topological production of charmonia with event-shape engineering in $pp$ collisions at $\sqrt{s} = 13$ TeV using PYTHIA8: Introduction

 Experimental explorations at the world's most powerful particle accelerator facilities like the Large Hadron Collider (LHC) at CERN, Switzerland, and the Relativistic Heavy Ion Collider (RHIC) at BNL, USA aim to study the formation of a deconfined state of hot and dense sub-nuclear matter, called as Quark-Gluon Plasma (QGP), and also to understand the fundamental processes of ``hadronization", which explain the formation of hadrons out of quarks~\cite{Bass:1998vz}.
 During such violent collisions of nuclear matter, quarks and gluons are liberated as the relevant degrees of freedom for a very short duration ($\simeq 10^{-23}$ s).
 In this environment, heavy quarks (charm and beauty) are produced predominantly in the initial hard-partonic interactions, which can be reliably understood via perturbative quantum chromodynamics (pQCD).
 As heavy quarks are created early in the collision, their production provides an excellent testing ground for the theory of strong interaction \textit{i.e.} QCD.
 Within the framework of the QCD factorization theorem, the heavy quark production cross-section is expressed as the convolution of three terms: (i) the parton distribution functions (PDFs), (ii) the parton hard-scattering cross sections, and (iii) the heavy-flavor fragmentation functions~\cite{Collins:1989gx}.

-Among the various hadrons containing heavy quarks, quarkonia---bound states of a heavy quark and its antiquark---have been studied extensively, with particular emphasis on the lightest charmonium vector meson, $\rm{J}/\psi$.
-This is because although the initial production of $\rm c\bar{c}$ pairs from hard-partonic interactions is fairly described by pQCD, the subsequent formation of a color-neutral bound state involves soft-scale, non-perturbative processes that are still not fully understood and are typically addressed via phenomenological models~\cite{Brambilla:2010cs}.
+Among the various hadrons containing heavy quarks, quarkonia---bound states of a heavy quark and its antiquark---have been studied extensively, with particular emphasis on the lightest charmonium vector meson, $\rm{J}/\psi$ ($c\bar{c}$).
+Although the initial production of $c\bar{c}$ pairs from hard-partonic interactions is fairly described by pQCD, the subsequent formation of a color-neutral bound state involves soft-scale, non-perturbative processes that are still not fully understood and are typically addressed via phenomenological models~\cite{Brambilla:2010cs}.

 The inclusive $\rm{J}/\psi$ production occurs via two distinct mechanisms, \textit{i.e.} prompt and non-prompt.
-Prompt $\rm{J}/\psi$ are produced directly in the hard scattering or formed from the radiative decay of higher charmonium states.
-They reflect the early collision dynamics and serve as ideal tools to test strong-interaction models and study suppression/regeneration in the QGP.
-In contrast, non-prompt $\rm{J}/\psi$ are the weak decay products of beauty hadrons~\cite{ALICE:2015nvt, ALICE:2018szk, CMS:2017exb}, which carry most of the momentum of their parent hadrons, thus providing insight into beauty production in elementary, hadronic, and heavy-ion collisions.
+Prompt $\rm{J}/\psi$ is produced directly in the hard scattering or formed from the radiative decay of higher charmonium states.
+They reflect the early collision dynamics and serve as ideal probes to test strong-interaction models and study suppression/regeneration in the QGP.
+In contrast, non-prompt $\rm{J}/\psi$ are the weak decay products of beauty hadrons~\cite{ALICE:2015nvt, ALICE:2018szk, CMS:2017exb}, which carry most of the momentum of their parent hadrons, thus providing insight into beauty production in elementary, hadronic, and nuclear collisions.
 Together, they offer complementary probes of quarkonium production mechanisms.
-These two production modes exhibit distinctive topological signatures: the decay vertex of non-prompt $\rm{J}/\psi$ is significantly displaced from the primary vertex compared to prompt $\rm{J}/\psi$ because of the longer lifetime of the weakly decaying parent beauty hadrons~\cite{CDF:2004jtw, Prasad:2023zdd}.
-Exploiting these features allows experimental separation of prompt and non-prompt contributions, which in turn provides crucial insights into hadronization mechanisms in both the charm and beauty sectors.
+These two production modes of $\rm{J}/\psi$ exhibit distinctive topological signatures: the decay vertex of non-prompt $\rm{J}/\psi$ is significantly displaced from the primary vertex compared to prompt $\rm{J}/\psi$ because of the longer lifetime of the weakly decaying parent beauty hadrons~\cite{CDF:2004jtw, Prasad:2023zdd}.
+Exploiting these features allows experimental separation of prompt and non-prompt contributions to inclusive production, which in turn provides crucial insights into hadronization mechanisms in both the charm and beauty sectors.